openwisp/netjsonconfig/docs/source/backends/openwrt.rst

 NTP settings
 ------------

-The the Network Time Protocol settings reside in the ``ntp`` key of the *configuration dictionary*, which is a custom NetJSON extension not present in the original NetJSON RFC.
+The Network Time Protocol settings reside in the ``ntp`` key of the *configuration dictionary*, which is a custom NetJSON extension not present in the original NetJSON RFC.